Trade effluent consent

 Consents are not transferrable from one company to another.
 If you sell the company, merge with another, or in any way change the legal status of the company, the new company must apply for a new consent.

 Failure to hold a consent in the correct company name renders the trade effluent discharge illegal and means that your company could be prosecuted.
-Discharge would not be illegal if a Certificate of Incorporation was immediately sent to the Commercial Waste Support Team at Hafren Dyfrdwy, P.O.
+Discharge would not be illegal if a Certificate of Incorporation was immediately sent to the Trade Effluent Support Team at Hafren Dyfrdwy, P.O.
 Box 51, Raynesway, Derby, DE21 7JA.

 We are required to keep a register of trade effluent consents and associated documents, to which the public must be given access.
 The register is currently held at our offices in Raynesway, Derby DE21 7JA.